LaKraven/TBCEditor/README.md

 * Delphi XE7: Update 1 required
 * C++ Builder XE7, XE8, and Seattle are supported

+Note!
+Do not offer me older versions to support.
+I don't have time to keep up with those.

 <h3>Conditional compilation</h3>

 Define | Description